SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content

 There was no coercion or attempted intimidation, Fletcher said, and the best proof is that social media companies “routinely said ‘no’ to the government.”

+This story was originially published by the Missouri Independent, which like the Nevada Current is part of States Newsroom.

-The post SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content appeared first on Ohio Capital Journal.
+The post SCOTUS rejects Missouri lawsuit alleging feds bullied social media into censoring content appeared first on Nevada Current.